leocrispim/scentronix-backend/README.md

 * Jest

 ### What are the project's functionalities? :checkered_flag:
-:trophy: Simulate a node module that attempts to connect to multiple servers and return the server with the lowest priority.
+:trophy: Simulate a node module that attempts to connect to multiple servers to return the server with the lowest priority.
 <br>
 ### Languages and Libs :books:
 - [Axios](https://www.npmjs.com/package/axios): version 0.21.1